UCAS Personal Statement and Examples

 What I hope to gain from an undergraduate (and perhaps post-graduate) education in Chemistry is to deepen my knowledge of the subject and potentially have the ability to successfully launch a startup after university.
 I’m particularly interested in areas such as computational Chemistry and cheminformatics.
 However, I’m open to studying other areas in Chemistry, as it is a subject that truly captivates me.

 In the conclusion, the student touches on his future plans, using specific terminology that shows his knowledge of Chemistry.
 This also reveals that he aims to have a career in this field, which many admission readers find appealing as it demonstrates a level of commitment to the subject.

 UCAS PERSONAL STATEMENT EXAMPLE FOR VETERINARY MEDICINE

 This next statement has to accomplish a number of tasks, given the subject the student is applying for.
-As a vocational degree, applicants for veterinary medicine are committing to a career as well as a subject to study, so they need to give information that demonstrates they understand the reality of a career in this area.
+As a vocational degree, applicants for veterinary medicine are committing to a career as well as a subject to study, so they need to give information demonstrating they understand the reality of a career in this area.
 It also needs to explain their motivation for this interest, which quite often is demonstrated through work experience (something which is often a condition for entry into these programs).
-Finally, as this is a highly-academic subject to study at university, the author should include a good level of academic teminology and experiences in the statement.
+Finally, as this is a highly academic subject to study at university, the author should include a good level of academic terminology and experiences in the statement.